 Are you ready to get back to the classroom?
 As always, it is esstential for us to stay positive and connected with the community in the face of challenges ahead.
 Here are some back-to-school tips for you to be prepared for the new start.
 Tips 1 -【Ready Get set, Go】 What can you do to overcome the new challenges of the new school environment ?
 1. Be prepared – prepare for your lessons and make an effort to do your best at school 2.
 Find support – Talk with your teachers, parents or the school social worker.
 They are willing to help 3.
 Learn to relax – Take some deep breaths.
 Relax your muscles. >>> Read more on Ready… Get set, Go!
 Tips 2 - 【Entrance to Form One】 You may more or less feel nervous and stressed when being progressed to the secondary school which is a new environment.
 Don’t worry, however, there is always a first time for everything.
 It just take some more time for you to adapt to the new learning environment.
 Stay strong!
 Nothing can overwhelm you!
 Enjoy your new secondary school life. >>> Encouraging Messages for F.1 Students Tips 3 - 【Ice Breaking Tips】 Feeling alone?
 No worries!
 Joyful Weather Report Series: Ice Breaking Tips help you take the initiative to break the ice and try to build the interpersonal network bit by bit in daily life! >>>Joyful Weather Report Series: Ice Breaking Tips (Video) >>> The Ultimate Ice Breaking Tips Need help?
 Don’t forget them!
 Even though there may be difficulties at times, you can always get support!
 Other than teachers and parents, these organizations are pleased to listen to your thoughts!
 For more tips, please visit YouthCan’s “Back to School Tips - with Love”.
 Remember to stay positive and connected with the community.
 Have faith to yourself and enjoy a colourful life.
 You surely can make it!
 For more details, please visit the Student Health Service website.

 Everyone experiences stress differently over exam results on the DSE result release day.
 Unrelieved stress may trigger various physical, emotional, cognitive and behavioural responses.
 Beware of these stress signals in order to manage your stress as early as possible.
 The more stress signals you have, the greater your need for professional help and counselling is.
 If you find yourself in need of career guidance and emotional counselling, you may wish to talk to someone you trust.
 The counsellors from many social welfare organizations are ready to listen to your needs and they will provide you with useful information, supports and guidance.
-We have picked a list of organisations provided by the Education Bureau regarding the available career guidance and emotional counselling services.
-The forms of services provided by these organisations include: online counselling services, counselling hotlines and face-to-face meetings.
 The Shall We Talk initiative, which is jointly organised by the Advisory Committee on Mental Health and the Department of Health, delivers a series of information for students including HKDSE mental health information, mental well-being and mental distress.
 Some organisations that provide emergency helplines and local mental health online support services are also listed on the dedicated website.
 In addition to the above information, the Education Bureau has also collated the counselling services organisations into a “Community Resources and Helplines” list, in which counselling services that are suitable for DSE candidates are selected below.
 The counselling services are offered through various channels, you can simply click on the links to contact the organisations directly.
 1. Jockey Club Online Youth Emotional Support - Open Up (Chinese and English) Website: https://www.openup.hk/index.htm?lang=en Facebook / Instagram / WeChat: hkopenup SMS: 9101 2012 Service Hours: 24-hour online counselling service 2.
 The Samaritan Befrienders Hong Kong (Chinese and English) Website: https://www.sbhk.org.hk/index.php?lang=en Phone Number: 2389 2222 (Chinese) Service Hours: 24-hour Phone Number: 2389 2223 (English) Service Hours: Monday to Friday (6:30 pm to 10 pm, except public holidays) “Chatpoint” Web Engagement Service (Chinese only) Website: https://chatpoint.org.hk/#/home Service Hours: Monday to Friday (6 am to 1 am next day) Saturday, Sunday and Public Holidays (8 pm to 1 am next day) 3.
 Jockey Club Cyber Youth Outreach Service - Caritas Infinity Teens (Cantonese, Putonghua, English) Website : http://it.caritas.org.hk/ (Chinese only) Phone Number: 2339 3759 Facebook: http://www.facebook.com/caritas.infinityteens WhatsApp: 9377 3666 Telegram: https://t.me/Caritasinfinityteens Email: firstname.lastname@example.org Service hours of the online counselling services: Monday and Tuesday (10 am to 6 pm); Wednesday and Thursday (2 pm to 10 pm); Friday and Saturday (6 pm to 2 am next day); Closed on Sundays and Public Holidays The above information is for reference only.
 Updated information will be subjected to the announcement of individual organisations.
 If information from other organisations is needed, please contact the school social workers, counsellors, etc. Sources:Education Bureau - Life Planning Information WebsiteThe Shall We Talk initiative The Samaritan Befrienders Hong Kong Jockey Club Online Youth Emotional Support - Open UpJockey Club Cyber Youth Outreach Service - Caritas Infinity Teens (Chinese version only)